cjthorpe/Helm-Charts/grafana-helm-chart/README.md

-# prometheus-thanos-helm-chart
+# grafana-helm-chart
 -------------

-Deploys Prometheus along with a Thanos sidecar using a Helm chart.
+Deploys Grafana using a Helm chart.

 -------------
 ## Prerequisites